 The bonefishing at St. Francois is as diverse as the fishery itself and will cater to all levels of anglers.
 Whether you’re after tailing singles or mudding shoals, the guides have the ability to make it happen.
 St. Francois is rumored to have the densest population of Bonefish recorded worldwide.

 St. Francoise has seven species of Trevally present throughout the atoll.
 The three most common are the Brassy, Bluefin and Giant Trevally.
 Their ability to close on a fly or lure at warp speed is legendary, and the strike of even a modest-sized fish is enough to keep you coming back for more… every day!

 At certain times of the year, Milkfish feed on plankton near the surface and are then enticed to eat flies.
 They are incredibly strong fighters for these phenomenally strong fighting fish as they have the experience of landing and fighting these fish.

-Alphonse Island Resort now caters exclusively for fly fishers and their groups with a limited number of non-fishing activities on offer.
-Guests are accommodated in charming, thatched beach access chalets with en-suite sunken baths and 'open air' showers.
+Alphonse Island Resort now caters exclusively for fly fishers and their groups with a limited number of non-fishing activities offered.
+Guests are accommodated in charming, thatched beach access chalets with en-suite sunken baths and ‘open air’ showers.